nigelhorne/Object-Configure/README.md

 # NAME

-Class::Debug - Add Runtime Configuration to a Class
+Object::Configure - Add Runtime Configuration to a Class

 # VERSION